What Do You Need To Borrow Money In Canada?

 Canadian Residency

-One of the most basic requirements for lenders is that you must be either a Canadian citizen or a permanent resident to take out a loan in Canada.
+One of the most basic requirements to get a loan is that you must be either a Canadian citizen or a permanent resident to take out a loan in Canada.
 Without citizenship or PR status, you won’t be eligible for a loan.

 You must also be the age of majority in the province or territory you live in, which is generally 18 or 19 years of age.